How to Recover Faster: 27 of the Best Foods for Healing

 Finally, coffee has been proven to not only decrease recovery time, but restore Central Nervous System function, so it can get back to making you better.

 Foods Rich in Protein

-Examples include: grass feed beef, chicken, and eggs.
+Examples include: grass feed beef, chicken, turkey, eggs, Greek yogurt.

 With races to train for and PR’s to hit, getting injured or staying injured is simply not an option for most of us.
 If you are plagued by an old injury, just recently injured, or looking to prevent an injury, add these foods into your diet to give your body what it needs to protect, heal, repair, and recover as quickly as possible.